mikakallberg/Project-Protfolio-3/README.md

     - I talked to tutor support
     - I talked to my mentor
     - Solution, missing len() method in display_board function.
 Functionality ensured.
-- Bug where lives_left didn't come through visually to comuunicate with the user.
+- Bug where lives_left didn't come through visually to communicate with the user.
     - Solution: using missed letters with len()-argument to calculate how many wrong missaed letters the user has, inside the else-statement.
     - print guess and number of attempts together in a respons to user.
 - Bug respons to user if letters is in secret_word doesn't show.
     - move code in if statement down inside while-loops if guess if correct.
+    -Remove loop_letters, surplus code.

 ### Unfixed bugs
 - 'from art impost *' used; unable to detect undefined names.